Mark-Mulligan/employeeRosterGenerator/README.md

 ## Walkthrough
 [Video Demo](https://www.youtube.com/watch?v=j_06LvDGsUg&feature=youtu.be)

-Example Readme generated using this project:
+Example team.html generated using this project:
 [click here](./output/team.html)

 ## Tests
 Tests for this project are included in the test folder.
 These tests are desigened to make sure all the classes are working properly.

-* To run the tests, make sure jest is installed using npm.
+* Make sure jest is installed using npm.
-* In the command line, run 'npm run test'.
+* To run the tests, run 'npm run test' in the command line.
 ```bash
 npm run test
 ```